 First benefit: Some accounts offer an initial tax deduction.
 That’s the case with a tax-deductible IRA.
 Contributions to employer plans are often also effectively tax-deductible, because your contributions are taken out of pretax dollars.

 Second, accounts such as the Roth 401(k) and Roth IRA won’t give you an immediate tax deduction, but they offer the chance not just for tax-deferred growth, but tax-free growth.
 You may even have a choice between, say, a tax-deductible 401(k) and Roth 401(k) or between a tax-deductible IRA and Roth IRA.
-You can, alas, never get both a tax deduction and tax-free growth.
+You can, alas, never get both a tax deduction and tax-free growth from a retirement account (though you can with a health savings account).

 Third, your employer’s retirement plan may include the chance to earn a matching contribution.
 Not contributing enough to earn the full employer match?
 That ranks as one of the most foolish financial mistakes.